Compare any two graphics cards:

 Pixel Rate

-The GeForce GTX 460 SE is a lot (about 51%) more effective at AA than the GeForce 8800 GTX, and also will be capable of handling higher resolutions better. (explain)
+The GeForce GTX 460 SE will be a lot (approximately 51%) better at anti-aliasing than the GeForce 8800 GTX, and capable of handling higher screen resolutions without losing too much performance. (explain)

 GeForce GTX 460 SE 20800 Mpixels/sec